Of Giant Teacups

+Visitors to Belait District are greeted with the giant teacup, and the sight of iconic nodding donkeys, which pumps out the source of Brunei’s prosperous oil and gas economy.
 But oil is not the only thing Belait is rich in.
-With so many different cultures culminating in one district, one can experience a variety of flavor palates as well as visit monumental marks of Brunei’s rich history and diverse people.
+With so many different cultures culminating in one district, visitors can also experience a variety of flavor palates as well as visit monumental marks of Brunei’s rich history and diverse people.